gmcmillan100/docs/freebsd.md

 # Slice Methodology

-Must create the following mandatory slices:
+You must create the following mandatory slices:

 	/	   Root does not need to be very big.
 Only reason to make it